SoulFreq/HSStudio/README.md

 ## Next steps

-- Hook the `cta-form` submission on `index.html` to `POST /api/waitlist`.
+- Wire the `cta-form` components (home, resources, programs) to `POST /api/waitlist` once the Neon table is live.
-- Replace placeholder links with production product/course slugs.
+- Map the contact application form to a secure API endpoint or external CRM.
-- Add analytics, payment integrations, and auth providers as needed.
+- Replace placeholder social URLs with live handles, swap the stock imagery, and embed brand assets.
-- Layer in automated deployments (GitHub Actions) to preview branches on Vercel.
+- Add analytics, SEO meta expansions, and motion polish (GSAP/Framer Motion) as desired.